My Home Page with Links to My Other

 Lynn Snowden is a brilliant writer who

-for some reason goes on low-life television shows and exchanges banter with
+for some reason visits atrocious television shows and exchanges banter with

 dullards.
 Maybe Thomas E. Hill had Snowden in mind when he wrote about wasting